jncraton/lunar-lander/readme.md

 Task
 ----

 Improve the `agent` function so that a higher average reward is earned.
+It should be possible to average a reward over 50 with a simple reflex-based agent.